|

 If we are naming a completely new concept (e.g. gravity, electricity,

-train, gene, lazar), we need a completely new word.
+gene, lazar), we need a completely new word.
 This

 word

-can be based on anything, but ideally it is based on something: a
+can be based on anything, but ideally it is based on something.
+A

 or at most